smalluban/neck/README.md

 They are used to set instance properites.
 Other properties from given object are ignored.

+#### render `controller.render()`

+Method fetches template with `scope` property, executes template function, parses view for helpers and pushes it to set element of controller.
+This method usually do not have to be called directly.
+For example [ui-yield](#uiyield) call `render` after creating new view.
+However, if you have to refresh view, you can call `render` method from controller.

+Method provides two public event listeners: `render:before` and `render:after`.
+They can be set in `constructor` or other place of controller.
+After render event is triggered when view is placed into DOM.
+Tis ensures that calling measurement methods will return proper values.

 #### watch `controller.watch(keys, callback, initCall)`

 Triggers `callback` action when one or more `scope` properties has changed.
 Expected arguments: